reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: N/A

 PowerUp's goal is to incentivize users to reduce energy, water and gas usage by competing with other users on a leaderboard.
-With no social account or announcement from the team found it's hard to say what their plans are beyond that.

-**Support channels: None yet**
+**Support channels: X?**

 #powerup
 ___